NewcastleRSE/beeing-human-web/src/routes/(sections)/about/how-to-use/how-to-use.md

 id: how-to-use
 parent: about
 link: about/how-to-use
-lead: "Read our quick, easy to use, manual on how to make the best of *Bee-ing Human*."
+lead: "Read our quick, easy-to-use manual on how to make the best of *Bee-ing Human*."
 img: 'assets/articles/how-to-use/bruce-warrington-Dqxfu4iehhU-unsplash.jpg'
 imgAlt: 'close-up of a hatch door with printed instructions on how to use it'
 type: article